Deviation inequalities and CLT for random walks on acylindrically hyperbolic groups: Central limit theorems for defective adapted cocycles

-We split the trajectory of the walk until time $n$ into successive blocks of length $2^M$ and express $Q_n$ as a sum of the contributions of the different blocks, plus some cross terms.
+We split time $n$ into successive blocks of length $2^M$ and express $Q_n$ as a sum of the contributions of the different blocks, plus some cross terms.
 The cross terms are expressed in terms of defects and can be controlled by the deviation inequality.
 Thus we conclude that $Q_n$ can be approximated by a sum of i.i.d. random variables and therefore that its law is close to Gaussian.

 \begin{lm} Let ${\cal Q}$ be a defective adapted cocycle.
 Assume that $\cal Q$ has a finite second moment and satisfies the second-moment deviation inequality with respect to the probability measure $\mu$.
-Then \beqn \lim_{M\ra\infty}\limsup_{n\ra\infty} \frac 1 n \var^\mu[Q_n-\sum_{j=0}^{n2^{-M}-1}Q_{2^M} \circ\theta_{j2^M}]=0\,.\eeqn \end{lm}
+Then \beqn \lim_{M\ra\infty}\limsup_{n\ra\infty} \frac 1 n \var^\mu[Q_n-\sum_{j=0}^{\lceil n2^{-M} \rceil-1}Q_{2^M} \circ\theta_{j2^M}]=0\,.\eeqn \end{lm}

 {\it Proof of (\ref{eq:bd4}).}

 First consider an integer $n$ of the form $2^k$.
 Iterating the identity we get that

 Let us now take $n$ of the form $n=2^k+2^l$, with $k< l$.
 We use the identity $Q_n=Q_{2^l}+Q_{2^k}\circ\theta_{2^l}+\Psi_{2^l,2^k}$ to get that